ned1313/learning-opa-and-terraform/2-rego-basics/README.md

 "soda"
 ```

 Wait, what?
 We just created a rule?
 In the parlance of Rego, yes we did.
+Within our package, there is now a state that says `first_drink := drinks[0]`.

-To grasp why, let's take a moment to talk about the data document model used by OPA.
+What does it mean to be a rule?
+And where is the result stored?
+This is an excellent moment to differentiate between the various data document types in OPA.

 OPA maintains two data document types: base and virtual.
 The base document is the static data loaded into OPA from external sources, for instance our `taco_truck.json` file is part of the base document.
 The virtual document is the result of the rules defined in the Rego you write, which may use information from the base document as part of the evaluation.
 The two documents are combined together into a single `data` document we can access in the REPL session.

-When we added the statement `first_drink := drinks[0]` to our REPL session, it added a rule to our current package (`repl`) and evaluated the results and stored them in the virtual data document.
+When we added the statement `first_drink := drinks[0]` to our module, it added a rule to our current package (`repl`) and evaluated the results and stored them in the virtual data document.
 We can see the current rules by running the `show` command:

 ```bash
 > show